Aflamectin® 1%

 Cattle, Camels and Sheep: By SC administration.

-Dogs and Cats: By SC injection in loose skin in front of or behind of the shoulder.
+Dogs and Cats: By SC administration in loose skin in front of or behind of the shoulder.

 Withdrawal time: